buildpacks/rfcs/text/0000-dot-profile-utility-buildpack.md

 # What it is
 [what-it-is]: #what-it-is

-The target persona is a platofrm operator or implementor who wants to update to the latest platform API, while maintaining the `.profile` functionality for application developers.
+The target persona is a platform operator or implementor who wants to update to the latest platform API, while maintaining the `.profile` functionality for application developers.

 We propose developing and supporting a buildpack to provide an identical interface to the existing `.profile` functionality.
 It will: